h3rald/h3rald/contents/conver.md

 home: /conver/
 title: "Convergent Versioning"
 subtitle: "A versioning system for dependable projects."
-summary: "An alternative approach to versioning projects that aims to achieve eventual stability, maturity, and completeness."
+summary: "An alternative approach to versioning projects that aim to achieve eventual stability, maturity, and completeness."
 content-type: project
 active: true
-version: 100-D
+version: 300-5
 -----

-The current version of this document is **v100-D**.
+The current version of this document is **v300-5**.

 ### Summary